-14. Policy, Procedures, and Practices for the Use of Personal information for Research
+11. Policy, Procedures, and Practices for the Use of Personal Information for Research

-A policy, procedures, and practices must be developed and implemented to identify whether and in what circumstances, if any, the prescribed entity permits PI to be used for research purposes.
-If the prescribed entity does not permit PI to be used for research purposes, the policy, procedures, and practices must explicitly prohibit the use of PI for research purposes.
+A policy, procedures, and practices must be developed and implemented to identify whether and in what circumstances, if any, the prescribed entity permits personal information to be used for research purposes.
+If the prescribed entity does not permit personal information to be used for research purposes, the policy, procedures, and practices must explicitly prohibit the use of personal information for research purposes.
 If the prescribed entity does not permit de-identified and/or aggregate information to be used for research purposes, the policy, procedures, and practices must explicitly prohibit such use as well.

-Where the Use of Personal information is Permitted for Research
+Where the Use of Personal Information is Permitted for Research

-Where the prescribed entity permits PI to be used for research purposes, the policy, procedures, and practices must articulate a commitment by the prescribed entity not to use PI for research purposes if other information will serve the research purpose, and not to use more PI than is reasonably necessary to meet the research purpose.
+Where the prescribed entity permits personal information to be used for research purposes, the policy, procedures, and practices must articulate a commitment by the prescribed entity not to use personal information for research purposes if other information will serve the research purpose, and not to use more personal information than is reasonably necessary to meet the research purpose.

-The policy, procedures, and practices must further set out the circumstances in which PI is permitted to be used for research purposes.
+The policy, procedures, and practices must further set out the circumstances in which personal information is permitted to be used for research purposes.

-Distinction Between the Use of Personal information for Research and Other Purposes The policy, procedures, and practices must:
+Distinction Between the Use of Personal Information for Research and Other Purposes

-- clearly distinguish between the use of PI for research purposes and the use of PI for purposes of data analysis or the compilation of statistical information under section 52.1(1) of the Coroners Act - further distinguish between the use of PI for research purposes under section 52.1(1) of the Coroners Act and the use of PI for research purposes under section 4 of the regulation - identify the criteria that must be considered in distinguishing between these uses, as well as the agent(s) responsible and the procedure to be followed in making this determination
+- clearly distinguish between the use of personal information for research purposes and the use of personal information for purposes of data analysis, or the compilation of statistical information with respect to the management of, evaluation, or monitoring of services, the allocation of resources to or planning for those services, including their delivery under sections 293(1) or (3) of the CYFSA - identify the criteria that must be considered in distinguishing between these uses, as well as the agent(s) responsible, and the procedure to be followed in making this determination